hpi-swa-teaching/IMAPClient/README.md

 ## Security
 Your password isn't stored on disk, but will be visible to your Squeak environment.
 It is immediately deleted after login, so you will not be able to retrieve it afterwards, but be aware that we are no security experts and you might not want to test this with a high severity account.
-After closing the IMAP-Client and reopening it, you are welcomed by a password prompt when you click the `Update` button for the first time.
+After closing the IMAP-Client and reopening it, you are welcomed by a password prompt when you click the update button for the first time.

 ## Known Problems

 As this project has lived through many iterations, there are a couple of known issues that we could not resolve during the few months we spend with this project.
-If you encounter any problem while using our IMAP client, have a look at the Issues of this GitHub Project.
+If you encounter any problem while using our IMAP client, have a look at the [Issues](https://github.com/hpi-swa-teaching/IMAPClient/issues) of this GitHub Project.
 Most of them are probably already known to us.
 In case your problem has not been reported yet, feel free to post a new issue and describe what you did to get the problem, what the unexpected behaviour was and what behaviour you would have expected.
 Thank you in advance for contributing to making this project better by reporting any problems that we are not yet aware of!

 ## Documentation

-Have a look at the GitHub Project Wiki to find more insights into the project.
+Have a look at the [GitHub Project Wiki](https://github.com/hpi-swa-teaching/IMAPClient/wiki) to find more insights into the project.

 ## History
 2016: Johannes Schneider, Maximilian Söchting, Julian Weise, Alexander Riese, Alexander Loeser